Inkscape Vector Logo Tutorial [23 Step-by-Step Images]

 Now you have three cicles within a triangle.

-- Duplicate upper left side circle
+- Duplicate upper left side circles

 - Interpolate circles